What is the Education and Training Monitor?

 Teachers are the main focus of the latest edition.
 Teachers are considered as the factor having the strongest impact on students’ learning within the school environment.

 Using new data, the Monitor demonstrates the common challenges that EU Member States face to attract and maintain the best teaching professionals.
 This challenge is expected to become all the more prominent during the next decade, during which a wave of retirements of experienced teachers is expected.

 This year’s edition of the Education and Training Monitor marks ten years since the launch of the strategic framework for European cooperation in education and training – ET 2020.
 European countries have made great progress towards expanding participation in education since the establishment of EU benchmarks in 2009 as part of this process.

 However, approximately 20% of 15 year old pupils across Europe still remain at risk of educational poverty, as they do not possess basic competences in literacy and mathematics or sufficient knowledge of science subjects.
 Additional priority areas for monitoring include: language skills and adult learning, teachers, investment in education and training, ICT education, entrepreneurship in education, and vocational education and training (VET).

 Please find below the publications (EU Member State and country reports, factsheets, infographics, leaflet on EU benchmarks and customisable datasets, maps and charts) related to the 2019 Monitor, available in English and their respective national languages.

 Read the full version of the previous 2018 education and training monitor.

-In order to have access to updated and customizable datasets, maps and charts related to the EU benchmarks in education and training, please consult the dedicated Eurostat webpage.
+For access to updated and customisable datasets, maps and charts related to the EU benchmarks in education and training, please consult the dedicated Eurostat webpage.